Reviewed by: MyTaxRebate Team on 9 Mar 2026 | Authority: s.469 TCA 1997

 Can I claim for a family member's laser eye surgery?

 Yes.
-If you paid the cost of a dependent or qualifying family member's laser eye surgery, include it in your own health expenses claim.
+If you paid the cost of a qualifying family member's laser eye surgery - a spouse, civil partner, child, or dependent parent - you can include it in your own health expenses claim.
+Revenue's s.469 rules allow the paying party to claim, not just the patient.
+Include the clinic invoice with your submission.

 What documentation do I need?